myridia/domain-translate/test/wordpress/wp-content/plugins/domain-translate/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Plugin URI: **https://domain-translate.myridia.com/**

-Translates WordPress pages in the client browser.
-You can select 107 languages for translation.
+Automatically translate your Site based on your Domain, a source and target Language.

 == Description ==

-Domain Translate is a WordPress Plugin what translates on the client browser the WordPress page.
+Domain Translate is a WordPress Plugin what translates your Wordpress Site automatically.
+There are 2 Modes you can use it.
+1. Google Translation Service via the user Browser.
+2. Server Side via the mtranslation.myridia.com API or with a custom API.

+1. Google Translation Service via the user Browser:
+The Plugin will add the google translation JS file to Website.
+The Translation is a client based translation, means the user browser uses google JavaScript to translate.

+2. Server Side via the mtranslation.myridia.com API or with a custom API: the Text of the Website is send to the API for translation.
+The Plugin will than save the translated text to it own database table for a repeated request.

 You can select in the WordPress Admin the Domain, the Source and the Target Language.
 There are 107 Languages available.
-Currently, it's based on the Google Translate service.
-Because your visitor's browser translates the page, it's free for you as a WordPress site administrator.
-The downside of this browser-side translation approach is that search engine crawlers may not index the translated page.

-== Whom it will help? ==

-- Quick translation without much settings.
-- You can use for a multi language site.
-- Not worry about SEO translated pages.

 == Installation ==